 The Chair of a Squash Section EGM or AGM shall have a casting vote.

 The Chair of a Squash Section EGM or AGM will be the incumbent Squash Captain.
-In the event of the Squash Captain’s absence, authority to chair the EGM or AGM will fall to either of the incumbent Secretary, or a Club President & Vice-President who is also an eligible Squash Member.
-Failing that, any other incumbent member of the Squash Committee may chair the meeting.
+In the event of the Squash Captain’s absence, authority to chair the EGM or AGM will fall firstly to the incumbent Secretary, and failing that, and with the agreement of a majority of squash members present, to one of those squash committee members present.

-Electronic voting and Proxy voting will be made available for each EGM and AGM.
-Voting on resolutions will also be conducted at the Meetings by submission of paper forms.
-The combined vote count of electronic votes, proxy votes and paper-based votes on specific resolutions and elections will decide the result.
+Proxy voting will be made available for each EGM and AGM.
+Voting on resolutions will also be conducted at the Meetings by a show of hands.
+The combined vote count of proxy votes and show of hands on specific resolutions and elections will decide the result.

 The following business shall be transacted at the Squash Section AGM: